-This is a long-term, groundbreaking monograph series on the cultural, aesthetic, and historical contributions of Chicano, Puerto Rican, Cuban, and other U#S# Latino artists# Each book will focus on one overlooked Latino artist and will be about 112 pages with color images throughout# The series will be distributed by the University of Minnesota# The first ten books have been commissioned for publication by 2007# The artists to be individually profiled are María Brito, María Magdalena Campos Pons, Carmen Lomas Garza, Gronk, Yolanda Lopez, José Montoya, Malquias Montoya, Celia Alvarez Muñoz, Raphael Montañez Ortiz, and Pepón Osorio# the Chicano Manual of Style
+This is a long-term, groundbreaking monograph series on the cultural, aesthetic, and historical contributions of Chicano, Puerto Rican, Cuban, and other U.S. Latino artists.
+Each book will focus on one overlooked Latino artist and will be about 112 pages with color images throughout.
+The series will be distributed by the University of Minnesota.
+The first ten books have been commissioned for publication by 2007.
+The artists to be individually profiled are María Brito, María Magdalena Campos Pons, Carmen Lomas Garza, Gronk, Yolanda Lopez, José Montoya, Malquias Montoya, Celia Alvarez Muñoz, Raphael Montañez Ortiz, and Pepón Osorio.